ezpaarse-project/readholdings/README.md

 # readholdings

 Readholdings is a service providing a global view of several accounts used by EbscoHost's HLM tool.
 The data is saved in an elasticsearch index and can be viewed on kibana dashboards.
+This application need API key from [ebsco API](https://developer.ebsco.com/knowledge-services/docs/holdingsiq-overview).

 **Table of content**
 - [Description](#Description)